 For his work on political violence in the twentieth century, he has received major research grants from the European Research Council (ERC), the Guggenheim Foundation, the Irish Research Council (IRC), and the Gerda-Henkel Foundation.
 He is an elected Member of the Royal Irish Academy and the Young Academy of Europe, and a Fellow of the Royal Historical Society.

 Professor Gerwarth is the author of The Bismarck Myth (Oxford UP, 2005) and a biography of Reinhard Heydrich (Yale UP, 2011).
 His third monograph, The Vanquished: Europe and the Aftermath of the Great War will be published by Penguin in 2016.
 He has authored several articles in leading international journals such as Past & Present, The Journal of Modern History, Geschichte & Gesellschaft, and Vingtième Siècle.
 He has also published ten edited collections, including, most recently, War in Peace: Paramilitary Violence in Europe after the Great War (Oxford UP 2012, with John Horne) and Empires at War, 1911-23 (Oxford UP, 2014, with Erez Manela).
-His work has been published in more than twenty languages.
+His work has been translated into more than twenty languages.

 Professor Gerwarth serves on the board of the Journal of Modern European History and the German History Society.
 He is also the general editor of an OUP book series, The Greater War, which marks the centenary of the First World War.